jarokaz/ml-on-gke/t5x-on-gpus/README.md

 TBD

 - Create a Standard cluster.
 (There are issue with DNS in Autopilot.
-When resolved an Autopilot will be a perfect fit for this scenario)
+When resolved Autopilot will be a perfect fit for this scenario)
 - Create a GPU node pool.
 Two nodes.
 Each equipped with two T4 GPUs.